 3) The Fresh Prince of Bel-Air Theme

 -This may be the best thing Will Smith has ever and will ever do.
-I fricking love this song.
-It’s sleek, funny, cool, and even suspenseful at times.
+I love this song.
+It’s sleek, funny, cool and even suspenseful at times.
 When he’s singing “When a couple of guys, who were up to no good,” there’s almost this chilling beat to it.
 Now there’s both a long and short version.
 I think the shorter is superior.
 This one is enhanced a lot by watching the credit sequence, especially when he does that crazy head spin.

 2) The People’s Court Theme

 -I’m convinced this show was popular solely because of the theme.
-Look, Judge Wapner was awesome, but the theme…holy shit.
+Look, Judge Wapner was awesome, but the theme…holy crap.
 This defines the word ‘intensity.’
 I can’t put into words how awesome this song is.
 It’s called ‘the big one’ which you can download on iTunes.
 It’s over four minutes long, but honestly, it’s not long enough.
 The thing turns into a horror song at one point.
 But really, I consider this song all genres of music rolled into one super song.
 I can dance to it, run to it, listen to it while I work, and just get generally inspired by it.
 In fact, this theme inspired me to do the list.
 So if this isn’t number one, what on earth could be…

 1) The Seinfeld Theme

 This was a damn good year for movies.
 There weren’t a lot of good movies, but there were a handful of great ones.
 It was truly a quality not quantity year.
-Especially my top six, which are all fantastic and they are films I will continue to watch over and over again.
+Especially my top six, which are all fantastic and films I will continue to watch over and over again.
 But let’s cut the crap and get into it…My Top 10 Movies of 2010.

 10) The Kids Are All Right